Lawsuit Alleges Philips Respironics DreamStation Auto CPAP Device Caused Lung Cancer After Years of Using Recalled Sleep Apnea Machine

 A Philips CPAP device recall was announced in June 2021, impacting millions of breathing machines sold over the past decade, which contained a polyester-based polyurethane (PE-PUR) sound abatement foam.
 While the foam was intended to reduce noise and vibrations while consumers use the device every night for treatment of sleep apnea, it is now known that the sound foam breaks down and degrades, releasing particles and debris directly into the machine’s air pathways, CPAP mask and ultimately the lungs of users.

-Breathing the chemicals, gasses and particles released by the PE-PUR foam has already been linked to reports of cancer, lung damage and severe respiratory injuries, according to allegations raised in hundreds of Philips CPAP device lawsuits now being pursued by former users.
+Breathing the chemicals, gasses and particles released by the PE-PUR foam has been linked to cancer risks, lung damage and severe respiratory injuries, according to allegations raised in hundreds of Philips CPAP device lawsuits now being pursued by former users.

 Learn More About Philips CPAP Recall lawsuits